Australian ‘Maxim’ Model Natalie Roser Flaunts World-Famous Figure & Thigh Gap In Barely-There Beach Bikini

 “Pretty enough to be a model I’d say,” a third fan sarcastically quipped, clearly playing off of Natalie’s existing career.

 It seems as if Natalie has been doing a bit of globetrotting as of late.
 Just yesterday, as The Inquisitr detailed, the model from Down Under was captured while striking a bikini-clad pose in Malibu, California.
-Aside from that, as The Daily Mail reports, the blond bombshell is busy with the recent launch of her inclusive lingerie line, Rose and Bare.
+Aside from that, as the Daily Mail reports, the blond bombshell is busy with the recent launch of her inclusive lingerie line, Rose and Bare.

 Busy, beautiful, and full of joie de vivre, Natalie Roser continues to leave a lasting impressing wherever she goes.